 Soak it for a few hours then rinse it.
 If it’s still very bloody, mix a new batch of salt water, and repeat.
 Twice is usually good.
 Remember, you’ll never get all the blood out.

 After a final rinse, slice it into strips about 3/8 inch or so.
 You are ready to fry them up, or place the strips on wax paper or silicone baking mats on a baking sheet, and freeze them.
 The silicone mats make them super easy to remove from the tray.
-Once they are frozen, I’ll take the solid strips and vacuum seal them in serving size portions (3-4 slices for and individual serving) – which are perfect for a lunch of liver and onions at a moments notice.
+Once they are frozen, I’ll take the solid strips and vacuum seal them in serving size portions (3-4 slices for and individual serving) – which are perfect for a lunch of liver and onions (see recipe here!) at a moments notice.
 If you vacuum seal them, I’ve had them last for over a year and they still taste just as great!
 Though I usually eat them much sooner – but sometimes things can get lost in the freezer!